Logo

 A more complex input rotation is:

-Rat incorporates 'R' into 100% of input cycles as it is key for sustaining the sheer amount of attacks Rat spams.
+Rat incorporates 'R' into the majority of input cycles as it is key for sustaining the sheer amount of attacks Rat spams.

 Advanced Rat Tech